rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 ## Debugging and profiling

+Here we would like to find out if you use debuginfo in Rust programs.

 ### How often do you use a debugger to debug your Rust code?

 Type: select one (optional)